danielNemeth19/playmix/README.md

 ```xml
 <vlc:item tid="42"/>
 ```
+It seems vlc actually ignores the tid attribute and uses the track id from the vlc:id element to determine the order of the tracks in the playlist.
 ### vlc:id

 This element specifies a track's id.
 It appears as an extension of the track **block** (under playlist/trackList/track/extension).